CTristan/lobotomy-corporation-mods/LobotomyCorporationMods.FreeCustomization/README.md

 #### Fixed

-- Fixed issue with renames not working for the initial starting agent when starting from Day 1.
+- Fixed an issue with renames not working for the initial starting agent when starting from Day 1.

 ### [2.0.0] - 2023-01-30